aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector.md

 copies messages from an Apache Kafka® topic to an MQTT queue.

 :::note
-You can check the full set of available parameters and configuration options in the [connector's documentation](https://docs.lenses.io/5.0/integrations/connectors/stream-reactor/sinks/mqttsinkconnector/).
+See the full set of available parameters and configuration options in the [connector's documentation](https://docs.lenses.io/5.0/integrations/connectors/stream-reactor/sinks/mqttsinkconnector/).
 :::